 Remember that the best course of treatment depends on the individual’s unique needs and circumstances.
 It’s crucial to consult a healthcare professional to determine the most appropriate level of care and treatment plan.

 When it comes to treatment, addressing both disorders is essential for long-term recovery and wellness.
 With a dual diagnosis approach, individuals have the opportunity to receive comprehensive care from multiple specialists who focus on treating both substance use disorders and mental health disorders simultaneously.
 This approach increases the likelihood of sustained sobriety and improves overall mental health.

-Additionally, individuals in dual diagnosis programs are encouraged to engage in activities that promote physical and emotional well-being such as yoga or mindfulness practice, journaling, and art therapy.
+Additionally, individuals enrolled in dual diagnosis programs are encouraged to engage in activities that promote physical and emotional well-being, such as yoga or mindfulness practice, journaling, and art therapy.

-If you are concerned that you may have co-occurring disorders, it is important to speak with a mental health professional.
+If you are concerned that you may have a substance use disorder and/or mental illness, it is important to speak with a mental health professional.
 A trained healthcare provider can assess your symptoms and determine if there is any overlap between them or if they exist independently.

-To identify co-occurring disorders, the healthcare provider will ask questions about your medical history, current mental health status, and any substance abuse you may be engaged in.
-Additionally, the healthcare provider will discuss your family history and any other relevant information to help diagnose a co-occurring disorder.
+To identify dual diagnosis, the healthcare provider will ask questions about your medical history, current mental health status, and any substance abuse you may be engaged in.
+Additionally, the healthcare provider will discuss your family history and any other relevant information to help determine a dual diagnosis.

-If it is determined that you have co-occurring disorders, the healthcare provider can provide treatment options such as medications, individual counseling sessions, support groups, and/or Cognitive-behavioral therapy (CBT).
+If it is determined that you have co-occurring disorders, your healthcare provider can provide treatment options such as medications, individual counseling sessions, support groups, and/or Cognitive-behavioral therapy (CBT).